finic-ai/finic/client/sidekick-web/README.md

 ## Get started
+`npm run start` will start the web client.
+However it won't be able to make any requests until the environment variables are set up properly in `.env`.

-To get started on the hosted or self-hosted version, contact us on [Discord](https://discord.gg/dYXkQrkDVt) or email us at founders@getsidekick.ai.
+To get the API url and an API key, contact us on [Discord](https://discord.gg/dYXkQrkDVt) or email us at founders@getsidekick.ai.